 Laurent Léveillé is an executive chef who has worked in fine dining for twenty years.
-In October 2017, his travels brought him to the Manoir de Lébioles in Spa, the gateway to the wildness of the Ardennes.
+In October 2017, his travels brought him to the Manoir de Lébioles in Spa, gateway to the wild Ardennes.

 Since then, he has continued his travels around Europe, working in the most refined restaurants, going on to develop catering concepts for clients such as Microsoft.

 Laurent Léveillé has always had a keen interest in competitions, and his entries have won him some remarkable distinctions, including: